er-contreras/login_api/README.md

 ## LOGIN_API

-## BUILD WITH DOCKER

-- This project was built in a Linux System, so take in count that the Makefile uses `sudo` to run docker compose command.
-Adjust it if you use another OS.

-## The next are ENV require for running the project
+### The next are ENV require for running the project
  Create an .env file in the root directory and add the next.

  - DATABASE_HOST=db